greatroboticslab/HumanoidRobotTrainingData/video_processing/README.md

 	sbatch batchvideos.slurm

-This will download all the videos, and then transcribe them into the transcripts/ folder.
+This will download all the videos using both videos.txt (handcrafted dataset) and videos_s1.txt (automatatically generated), and then transcribe them into the transcripts/ folder.
 You can edit the .slurm file to change parameters, as currently it will download only 100 videos, 15 at a time, seperated by 5 minute intervals.

 ### Cookies